-But few teams have been more dominant.
-With rookie running back Tony Dorsett adding his breakaway speed to NFC passing leader Roger Staubach, 12-2 Dallas had the NFL’s No. 1 offense to go with the No. 1 defense, “Doomsday II.”
+But few teams bestrode a season the way these Cowboys did.
+With rookie running back Tony Dorsett adding breakaway speed to NFC passing leader Roger Staubach, 12-2 Dallas had the NFL’s No. 1 offense to go with the NFL’s No. 1 defense, “Doomsday II.”

 The Orange Crush defense and former Dallas quarterback Craig Morton ignited Broncomania among Denver’s long-suffering fans.
 The never-nimble Morton came into the game with a hip problem.
-Dallas’ Cliff Harris, recalling Morton’s playoff struggles with Dallas, predicted his former teammate wouldn’t finish the game.
+Dallas safety Cliff Harris, recalling Morton’s playoff struggles with Dallas, predicted his former teammate wouldn’t finish the game.

 He didn’t.
 Morton threw four interceptions, half of Denver’s eight turnovers, before being yanked for mobile Norris Weese, who led Denver’s only touchdown drive.
 Both spent the day wearing Dallas’ defensive line.